BrianBut/flashbacks/_pages/SpyonKopjie.md

 I detected a different unwelcomeness at the Platinum Mine near Rustenberg.
 This time the hostile attitude was coming from African miners leaving the mine at end of their shift.

 In parts of Johannesberg we felt no more welcome, but we had been warned.
 ‘If they demand your car; give it to them.
-That way they might not kill you.’
+Then they might not kill you.’

 South Africa claims the highest murder rate in the world.